AanshSavla/LinkedList_in_Java/README.md

 Circular Doubly LL: Results of Circular Doubly LL are same as Circular LL

 Header LL: Results of Header LL are same as Singly LL

+CiruclarHeaderLL : Results of Circular Header LL are same as Circular LL.